-Here is a list of all the resources I use and have used to build Church Films.
+Here is a list of all the resources I use and have used to build this site.
 A lot of folks will blow up the affiliate links on this kind of page; I promise I'll keep them to a dull roar.

 I want you, the storyteller, to finance and market your story to the masses who need to hear it, so feel free to ask any questions.

 Cardone U: if you are struggling with prospecting, followups, sales, and closing deals, this is the program for you, with on-demand training for blowing up your video production business.
 I quadrupled my revenue in 2016 because of Grant Cardone.
 As Grant says, the best investment you can make is in your self.
 If you want to get in on his program, shoot an email over.